The best cult movies on Netflix: stream these now

 This is what to watch on Netflix, if you want a cool fix.

-Ever get the feeling Netflix keeps on recommending you the same shows and movies?
+Ever get the feeling Netflix keeps recommending the same shows and movies?
 Every now and then it's a good idea to part with the algorithm and dig out something a bit more unusual.

 What tends to fall in between the cracks (often courtesy of the service’s less than helpful browsing experience) is all those films that might not have raked in millions or filled column inches over the years, but which still have something special going for them.